reactjs/react.dev/beta/src/content/learn/state-a-components-memory.md

 ### Meet your first Hook {/*meet-your-first-hook*/}

-In React, `useState`, as well as any other function starting with "`use`," is called a Hook.
+In React, `useState`, as well as any other function starting with "`use`", is called a Hook.

 *Hooks* are special functions that are only available while React is [rendering](/learn/render-and-commit#step-1-trigger-a-render) (which we'll get into in more detail on the next page).
 They let you "hook into" different React features.